bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 If you want to use any of the PNGs from the module presets - here is a link to the <a href="https://raw.githubusercontent.com/bitfocus/companion-module-renewedvision-propresenter-api/main/IconPack.zip">IconPack</a>.

 **❗️IMPORTANT NOTE ABOUT PRESETS❗️**
-Please note that all the presets are built to suit FULL BUTTON display with the "TopBar" turned off in Companion settings.
+Please note that all the presets are designed for FULL BUTTON display with the "TopBar" turned off in Companion settings.
+You might want to consider turning off the topbar when using these preset.
 If, however, you prefer to show the topbar on your buttons, you will have to manually re-format the layout of the text and images on the preset buttons.

 Reformatting Tip: One way to reformat for buttons with topbars is to put 1-2 lines of small text at top/bottom and image at opposite bottom/top:
 ![Button-With-Topbar.png](help-images/Button-With-Topbar.png)